rgildiaz/ITI/pxeboot.md

 ```
 1: lo: ...
 ...
-2: eno1: <ND-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc fq_code1 state
+2: eno1: <ND-CARRIER,BROADCAST,MULTICAST,UP> ...
 ```

-the NUC's only have one ethernet port, which I have plugged into the network switch, so
+The NUC's only have one ethernet port, which I have plugged into the network switch, so ``eno1`` is the name of the ethernet port that will be used for this.

-The config file for ``isc-dhcp-server`` can be found in ``/etc/default/isc-dhcpd-server``.
+The defaults file for ``isc-dhcp-server`` can be found in ``/etc/default/isc-dhcpd-server``.
 It should start looking like this:
 ```
 ...
 # On what interfaces should the DHCP server (dhcpd) serve DHCP requests?